HollyAdele/awesome-programming-for-kids/README.md

 * [Ruby Warrior](https://www.bloc.io/ruby-warrior#/) - An online tutorial-game with cool music that teaches Ruby programming.
 * [Swift Playgrounds](http://www.apple.com/swift/playgrounds/) - Apple's fun iPad app for learning Swift.
 * [Microsoft MakeCode](https://www.microsoft.com/en-us/makecode) - A suite of educational tools for kids, including online environments for game development, minecraft modding, hardware hacking, and more.
+* [Sphereo](https://sphero.com/products/mini-at-home-learning-kit) - A spherical robot that can be programmed with a block-programming language in a companion app.